Back to Top

 Learn more about the health examination record to include vaccinations and technical standards.

-This program requires the satisfactory completion of a criminal background check and urine drug screen.
-For complete details, visit the Criminal Background Checks and Drug Screening page.
+All Health Sciences students who are offered conditional acceptance and/or clinical placement into the Registered Nursing program are required to satisfactorily complete a criminal background check and a urine drug screening.
+For complete details visit the Criminal Background Checks and Drug Screening page.

 CPR